LeNikota/linked_list/README.md

 `pop()`:

-- Removes and returns the last node
+- Removes and returns the last node in the list
 - Return null if empty

 ```JS